Docker DTS: Reproducible Dev Env

 View project on GitHub

-Welcome the DTS site — Docker Template Stack
+— A Docker Template Stack Collection

-Docker Template Stacks provide pre-configured containerized development environments for developers who want to leverage Docker for consistent, portable, and isolated development.
-Each Docker Template Stack is tailored for specific development scenarios and includes a complete development environment with all necessary tools, dependencies, and a working template project for specific programming languages and frameworks.
+Docker Template Stacks offer pre-configured, containerized development environments, enabling developers to leverage Docker for consistent, portable, and isolated workflows.Each stack is tailored to specific development scenarios and includes all necessary tools, dependencies, and a working template project for various programming languages and frameworks

 • Pre-configured Docker containers with specific programming language toolchains